foxbow/mixplay/README.md

 * f - add to favoutites

 ### Planned
-* native MP3 streaming and tagging (lose mpg123 - low priority)
+* native MP3 streaming (depends on more recent libmp3/libout)
+* serve stream (unlikely but desireable)
 * interface revamp (dependant on actual hardware)